Kronifer/kvJSON-docs/docs/Function-index.rst

     :key: The key you want to store data under.

     :value: The data you want stored.
 Any native type of data should work fine.

+kvJSON.getData(key):
+    Used to store the value associated with a key in a variable.

+    :key: The key associated with the value you want.